apify/actor-dataset-query-engine/README.md

 This Actor allows you to use natural language to query and retrieve results from an [Apify dataset](https://docs.apify.com/platform/storage/dataset).
 It provides a query engine that loads a dataset, executes SQL queries against the data, and synthesizes results.

-## 🎯 How can you use the query engine?
+## 🎯 How to use the dataset query engine?

 If you have a dataset scraped using any Apify Actor, you can easily extract relevant insights from it.